stormmind-ch/report/chapters/ch3_methodology/sub1_data.typ

 For some incidents, as described in @data, #abbr.s[WSL] could not determine the exact location and had to assign them to a canton (30 of 28,515 cases), region (3), or district (10).Due to their low occurrence, these entries were excluded from the dataset.

 Common abbreviations used in the #abbr.pla[WSL] dataset—such as “a.A.” for “am Albis” or “St.” for “Sankt”—were standardized.
 Additionally, some municipalities had been merged into others since 1996.
-These cases were manually updated with their current names.
+These cases were manually updated,  based on the Swiss official commune register  @AmtlichesGemeindeverzeichnisSchweiz.

 The weather data required less preprocessing.
 In eight municipalities, occasional values were set to 'null' (no data available); these were replaced by 0.